Personal data protection in Singapore

 How Waystone can help

-Waystone offers the following services to help organisations remain compliant with their data protection obligations:
+Waystone offers the following compliance services to help organisations remain compliant with Singapore’s data protection obligations:

 - Assisting the organisation with designating an individual as a DPO and supporting the registration with the Accounting and Regulatory Authority of Singapore (ACRA).